Python-PyQt/PyQt6-Docs/descriptions/QtOpenGLWidgets/QOpenGLWidget-c.rst

 Threading
 ---------

-Performing offscreen rendering on worker threads, for example to generate textures that are then used in the GUI/main thread in :sip:ref:`~PyQt6.QtOpenGLWidgets.QOpenGLWidget.paintGL`, are supported by exposing the widget's `QOpenGLContext <https://doc.qt.io/qt-6/gui-changes-qt6.html#qopenglcontext>`_ so that additional contexts sharing with it can be created on each thread.
+Performing offscreen rendering on worker threads, for example to generate textures that are then used in the GUI/main thread in :sip:ref:`~PyQt6.QtOpenGLWidgets.QOpenGLWidget.paintGL`, are supported by exposing the widget's :sip:ref:`~PyQt6.QtGui.QOpenGLContext` so that additional contexts sharing with it can be created on each thread.

 Drawing directly to the :sip:ref:`~PyQt6.QtOpenGLWidgets.QOpenGLWidget`'s framebuffer outside the GUI/main thread is possible by reimplementing :sip:ref:`~PyQt6.QtOpenGLWidgets.QOpenGLWidget.paintEvent` to do nothing.
 The context's thread affinity has to be changed via :sip:ref:`~PyQt6.QtCore.QObject.moveToThread`.
 After that, :sip:ref:`~PyQt6.QtOpenGLWidgets.QOpenGLWidget.makeCurrent` and :sip:ref:`~PyQt6.QtOpenGLWidgets.QOpenGLWidget.doneCurrent` are usable on the worker thread.
 Be careful to move the context back to the GUI/main thread afterwards.